IRS Audits & Litigation

 Although most tax disputes are resolved through the IRS audits and appeals procedure, if a favorable outcome cannot be achieved administratively, taxpayers have the right to litigate their cases in the federal court system.
 The United States Tax Court is the most common forum in which these types of cases are litigated.
 Cases involving IRS disputes can also be brought before the United States District Court and the United States Court of Federal Claims.
 Litigating a case in any of these federal courts is a challenging process and a successful result often hinges upon the skills of an experienced federal tax litigator.

 Thorn Law Group’s team of trial lawyers specialize in IRS federal tax litigation.
-We have decades of experience successfully representing clients during the IRS tax audit, appeals and litigation processes.
+Our Maryland IRS lawyers have decades of experience successfully representing clients during the IRS tax audit, appeals and litigation processes.
 Our clients include individual taxpayers, corporations, partnerships, trusts, estates, high net worth individuals and other entities in the United States and abroad.
 The legal professionals at our firm worked for the IRS and the U.S. Tax Court before entering private practice.
 This experience gives each tax lawyer at our firm a strategic advantage when guiding clients through complex federal court procedures.

 SELECTING THE BEST FORUM FOR IRS FEDERAL TAX LITIGATION